MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 ### Task 4 - Activate a policy in test mode

-In this exercise, you will activate the credit card information DLP policy you created in test mode so it enforces its protective actions.
+In this task, you will activate the credit card information DLP policy you created in test mode so it enforces its protective actions.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.